 The DHCP process, represented by the acronym DORA, involves the Discover, Offer, Request, and Acknowledge steps.
 This process allows for automatic and efficient assignment of IP addresses and other network configuration settings to devices on a network.

-- What is the purpose of a reverse lookup zone in DNS?
+- What is the purpose of DHCP in Windows Server administration?